emp3r0r7/DarkMesh/README.md

 ## ⚠️ Operational Notes & Security Considerations

-- **Anonymity limitations:** While SENSOR mode reduces exposure (no telemetry, ephemeral node IDs), it does **not** make the node cryptographically anonymous.
+- **Anonymity limitations:** While SENSOR mode reduces exposure (no telemetry, ephemeral node IDs), it does **not** make the node completely anonymous.
 RF fingerprinting, timing analysis, or gateway correlation can still deanonymize signals in some threat models.
 Use appropriate OPSEC and understand the local legal/regulatory context.
 - **Testing:** Validate behavior in controlled environments before deploying to production/field.
 Confirm ephemeral-ID behavior and channel restrictions match your operational needs.
 - **Backup:** Always keep a backup of device configuration and keys before flashing custom firmware.
 ---